Dosage Form: tablet

 Prolonged severe hypoglycemia (4 to 10 days) has been reported in neonates born to mothers who were receiving a sulfonylurea drug at the time of delivery.
 This has been reported more frequently with the use of agents with prolonged half-lives.
-If glyburide (micronized) is used during pregnancy, it should be discontinued at least two weeks before the expected delivery date.
+If Glyburide Tablets are used during pregnancy, it should be discontinued at least two weeks before the expected delivery date.

 Although it is not known whether glyburide is excreted in human milk, some sulfonylurea drugs are known to be excreted in human milk.
 Because the potential for hypoglycemia in nursing infants may exist, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
 If the drug is discontinued, and if diet alone is inadequate for controlling blood glucose, insulin therapy should be considered.

 Safety and effectiveness in pediatric patients have not been established.

 Elderly patients are particularly susceptible to the hypoglycemic action of glucose lowering drugs.
 Hypoglycemia may be difficult to recognize in the elderly (see PRECAUTIONS).
 The initial and maintenance dosing should be conservative to avoid hypoglycemic reactions (see DOSAGE AND ADMINISTRATION).

 Elderly patients are prone to develop renal insufficiency, which may put them at risk of hypoglycemia.
 Dose selection should include assessment of renal function.